Daniel-KM/Omeka-S-module-BlocksDisposition/README.md

-For example, it can display the viewer [Mirador] or [Universal Viewer], then the citation provided by the module [Citation], then the map of the module [Mapping]. then the tagging form of the module [Folksonomy], then the comments of the module [Comment], etc.
+For example, it can display the viewer [Mirador] or [Universal Viewer], then the citation provided by the module [Citation], then the map of the module [Mapping]. then the tagging form of the module [Folksonomy], then the comments of the module [Comment], etc. Without this module, these features would be displayed in the alphabetic order, so the theme would be edited to get the same result.

-So it simplifies the creation of the five main public views (`item/show`, `item/browse`, `item-set/show`, `item-set/browse`, `media/show`), and make them reorderable directly in the admin interface, like the simple pages.
+So, this module simplifies the creation of the five main public views (`item/show`, `item/browse`, `item-set/show`, `item-set/browse`, `media/show`), and make them reorderable directly in the admin interface, like the simple pages.